telerik/fiddler-everywhere-docs/knowledge-base/configure-fiddler-on-fedora.md

     ```
     >tip The paths in the command above might differ on your Linux distributions - the example shows the default paths on Fedora 33.

-1. Trust the certificate by updating the certificate authority via the following terminal command
+1. Trust the certificate by updating the certificate authority via the following terminal command:
     ```
     update-ca-trust
     ```

 1. Return back to the Fiddler Everywhere application and enable HTTPS capturing via __Settings__ > __HTTPS__ > __Capture HTTPS traffic__ checkbox.